davidwostberg/Hello-World/README.md

-# Hello-World
+# Hello-World single page web app
-# Test repo for testing out GitHub.com
+# basic apache spwa built on docker containing only index, style sheet and 2 images
+# built to test out docker build and integration to GitHub.